 - It’s a great way to use up any extra carrots you have in the fridge.

-- chili flakes (though these are optional)- these add some heat and spice to the hummus in a subtle way.
+- Chili flakes– these add some heat and spice to the hummus in a subtle way.
+(These are optional)

 See recipe card below for a full list of ingredients and measurements.